 During medieval times, awards and trophies became more elaborate, often being made of precious metals such as gold and silver with intricate detailing.
 For example, knights were honoured with shields, swords, and armour as a symbol of their prowess and bravery in battle and served as both recognition of their achievements and promoted their status and rank within society.

 The oldest documented sports trophy are the Carlisle Bells, awarded by Queen Elizabeth I during her reign in 1559 for the historic 1,566 metre British flat horse race.
 These bells have earned their place in history and are so precious and delicate that they are kept locked in a museum.

 During 16th century England a Chalice, (a bowl fixed atop a stand intended to hold a drink and sometimes lavishly detailed with enamel and jewels), as quoted in Shakespeare’s Macbeth when making reference to a poisoned chalice, has historically been used in various religious ceremonies, along with being the symbolic prize of choice for winners of horse racing, early car racing and boat racing.

-Modern Era: significant increase in types of awards available, introduction of cup-shaped trophies and the first perpetual trophy.
+Modern Era: significant increase in the types of awards available, the introduction of cup-shaped trophies and the first perpetual trophy.

 As society evolved, so too did the awards and trophies, along with their meanings and what they represented.
 Trophies being awarded for warfare became discouraged and recognition for different achievements across diverse fields became celebrated.